-1. CMU and the ASSOCIATION intend that CMU continue to provide methods for resolving disputes outside this Agreement.
-A matter grieved under the provisions of this Agreement may not be grieved under any other grievance procedure available at Central Michigan University.
-A matter grieved under another grievance procedure at Central Michigan University may not be grieved under the provisions of this Article.
-A grievance brought under the provisions of this Agreement will automatically be dismissed if a complaint or grievance on the same matter is filed under some other university procedure unless the bargaining unit member elects to dismiss the other CMU grievance or complaint.
-CMU may grant exceptions.

-- A grievance is a written allegation or written complaint which alleges a violation, misinterpretation, or improper application of the express terms and conditions of this Agreement or of any department procedure developed under Article 10 (Department Procedures, Criteria, Standards, and Bylaws).
+- 1. CMU and the ASSOCIATION recognize that CMU provides methods for resolving disputes outside this Agreement.
+However, the procedures contained in this Article are the only procedures available to a bargaining unit member for resolving disputes with respect to the provisions in this Agreement.
+A matter grieved under the provisions of this Agreement may not be grieved under any other grievance procedure available at Central Michigan University, and a matter resolved under another grievance procedure at Central Michigan University may not be grieved under the provisions of this Article. - A grievance is a written allegation or written complaint which alleges a violation, misinterpretation, or improper application of the express terms and conditions of this Agreement or of any department procedure developed under Article 10 (Department Procedures, Criteria, Standards, and Bylaws).
 Grievances shall be signed, presented, and processed as set forth below. - 3.
 The person or persons who may bring a grievance are: - a.
 An individual bargaining unit member. - b.
 A group of two (2) or more bargaining unit members alleging the same violation.
-When a group grievance is brought, the ASSOCIATION will designate one (1) of the grievants to represent the group as a single spokesperson with the understanding that any resolution at Step Two (2): Formal Stage, or beyond, must have the concurrence of the ASSOCIATION.
+When a group grievance is brought, the ASSOCIATION will designate one (1) of the grievants to represent the group as a single spokesperson with the understanding that any resolution at Step Two (2): Formal Stage, or beyond, must have the concurrence of the ASSOCIATION. - c.
+ASSOCIATION. - The ASSOCIATION may bring a grievance on behalf of all bargaining unit members as a single grievance where an alleged violation of the Agreement uniformly affects all the members of the bargaining unit, including an alleged known sum certain in damages for each bargaining unit member.
+The result of the grievance shall be binding on every bargaining unit member.

-c.
-ASSOCIATION.

-- 1) The ASSOCIATION may bring a grievance on behalf of all bargaining unit members as a single grievance where an alleged violation of the Agreement uniformly affects all the members of the bargaining unit, including an alleged known sum certain in damages for each bargaining unit member.
-The result of the grievance shall be binding on every bargaining unit member. - The ASSOCIATION may bring a grievance where an ASSOCIATION interest is at stake and does not involve money damages that would be paid to individuals in the bargaining unit.
+2) The ASSOCIATION may bring a grievance where an ASSOCIATION interest is at stake and does not involve money damages that would be paid to individuals in the bargaining unit.